Con Edison Asks Customers in Area of Brooklyn to Conserve Energy

 Company Reduces Voltage by 8 Percent to Maintain Reliability

-Con Edison is asking some of its customers on the west side of Brooklyn to conserve energy while company crews repair equipment.
-Con Edison has reduced voltage 8 percent in the area to protect equipment and maintain service as crews make repairs.
+Con Edison is asking customers in certain neighborhoods in Brooklyn to conserve energy while crews repair equipment.
+Con Edison has reduced voltage by 8 percent in the area to protect equipment and maintain service as crews make repairs.

 Con Edison has asked customers in these areas not to use energy-intensive appliances such as washers, dryers, and microwaves until crews complete repairs.
 The company also asks customers to limit unnecessary use of air conditioning.
 If you have two air conditioners, use only one and set it to the highest comfortable temperature.

 Voltage reduction also affects the Gowanus, Park Slope, Sunset Park, Bay Ridge, Ft.
 Hamilton, and Dyker Heights neighborhoods.